-Ever felt great, had a brief chat with someone and then your emotions suddenly came crashing down?
+Have you ever felt great, had a brief chat with someone, and then your emotions suddenly came crashing down?
 It may not be on you.

-Leena just came back from honeymoon vacation.
+Leena just came back from her honeymoon vacation.
 She entered her workplace happy and excited upon seeing her colleagues preparing a welcome party for her!

-Leena is their lovely, quiet friend who doesn’t have enough experience in dealing with men and they would absolutely love to help her.
+Leena is their lovely, quiet friend who doesn’t have enough experience dealing with men, and they would absolutely love to help her.

 No single word is uttered about anything disturbing.
 The new wife seems to be really happy!

-They should warn her not to be deceived because marriage is not about happiness.
-Yes, it is that simple…
+They should warn her not to be deceived, because marriage is not about happiness.
+Yes, it is that simple.

 Release the Emotional Sinker

 She’s never talked about this before.
 She recalls how she and her husband loved each other dearly at the beginning.

-However, things changed rapidly and she found herself struggling to make this marriage work, especially when she was pregnant with her first child.
+However, things changed rapidly, and she found herself struggling to make this marriage work, especially when she was pregnant with her first child.
 Two years later, she opted for divorce.

-“I know you’ll find this a bit silly but you have to be careful from the beginning.
+“I know you’ll find this a bit silly, but you have to be careful from the beginning.
 Honeymoon is not the best time for a wife to judge her marriage coz time changes everything!”
 She said.

 “You know, I’m not trying to frustrate you.
 But honeymoon passion won’t last long.
 You better consider postponing pregnancy till you are sure about the stability of your marriage.”
 She continues.